Lawyering Skills Travel Teams

 Ohio Attorney General’s Public Service Mock Trial Competition

 Students who have completed the Trial Practice course can try out to compete in the Ohio Attorney General’s Public Service Mock Trial Competition.
-The competition is open to second- and third-year law students from an Ohio law school.
-It is held over two days at the Franklin County Courthouse.
+The competition is open to second- and third-year law students from Ohio law schools.
+It is held over two days at the Franklin County Courthouse in Columbus, OH.
 Attorneys from the Ohio AG’s office serve as coaches and the students are judged by practicing judges or distinguished practitioners.
 Each team is guaranteed to participate in at least two trials.

 Texas Young Lawyer’s National Trial Competition